JuanVqz/noko-for-raycast/README.md

 # Noko Time Tracking for Raycast

-> [!
-WARNING]
+> [!WARNING]
-> This raycast plugin is not an official tracking tool provided by Noko Time Tracking.
+> This Raycast plugin is not an official tracking tool provided by Noko Time Tracking.

-# Requirements
+## Requirements

-In orden to use this plugin you will need to have a `Personal Access Token`, to generate it, get into your Noko account, go to `Integration & Apps` and generate your `Personal Access Token`.
+To use this plugin, you will need a **Personal Access Token (PAT)** and your Noko **ID**.
+If you do not have a PAT, please follow these steps:

+1. Log in to your Noko account.
+2. Click on **Integration & Apps**.
+3. Generate your Personal Access Token.